mrfdev/1MB/Resources/mcMMO/Woodcutting.md

 ## Woodcutting Skills TreeFeller On

 ```
-&a**TREE FELLER ACTIVATED**
+**TREE FELLER ACTIVATED**
 ```

 ## Woodcutting Skills TreeFeller Refresh

 ```
-&aYour &eTree Feller &aability is refreshed!
+Your Tree Feller ability is refreshed!
 ```

 ## Woodcutting.Skills TreeFeller Other Off

 ```
-Tree Feller&a has worn off for &e{0}
+Tree Feller has worn off for x
 ```

 ## Woodcutting.Skills TreeFeller Other On

 ```
-&a{0}&2 has used &cTree Feller!
+x has used Tree Feller!
 ```

 ## Woodcutting Skills TreeFeller Splinter